 Students have the option of transferring to a four-year university with or without obtaining a degree from Cañada College.
 At the Transfer Center, we assist students to explore their transfer options and to find a path to a university.
-With the new program, Student Transfer Education Pathway (STEP), we assist students to reach their transfer goal by providing them academic support and interventions through different stages of their education at Cañada College.
+We assist students to reach their transfer goal by providing them academic support and interventions through different stages of their education at Cañada College.
 The intent is to assist students to become proactive and competitive candidates for admission to a university.

 Students may use the Transfer Services to:

-- · Search and select universities of their choice - Learn about academic and admission requirements - · Plan and develop Student Educational Plan - · Learn about the cost of attendance - · Learn about Financial Aid and Scholarship opportunities - · Learn about the transfer opportunities such as: - > Transfer Admission Guarantee (TAG) to a UC campus - Associate Degree for Transfer (ADT): Associate in Arts for Transfer (AA-T) or Associate in Sciences for Transfer (AS-T) -transfer path to California State Universities (for a list of ADT programs see the Transfer Center web page)

-- The Honors Transfer Program
+- · Search and select universities of their choice - Learn about academic and admission requirements - Plan and develop Student Educational Plan - · Learn about the cost of attendance - · Learn about Financial Aid and Scholarship opportunities - · Learn about the transfer opportunities such as: - " Transfer Admission Guarantee (TAG) to a UC campus - Associate Degree for Transfer (ADT): Associate in Arts for Transfer (AA-T) or Associate in Sciences for Transfer (AS-T) -transfer path to California State Universities (for a list of ADT programs see the Transfer Center web page) - " The Honors Transfer Program